stanfordjournalism/stanford-progj-2021/code/refinitiv_example/README.md

 After completing the registration form, you should receive a verification email.
 Click the provided link.

-> NOTE: Refinivit warns it can take up to 24 hours for review and approval of the registration.
+> NOTE: Refinitiv warns it can take up to 24 hours for review and approval of the registration.
 In practice, it usually takes about 5-10 minutes.

 Once you complete the above step, Refinitiv will send *yet another* email directing you to set up a password for your new account.